Finance Secretary (India)

+Under Section 22, of Reserve Bank of India Act, 1934, Finance Secretary signs the 1-rupee note.

 As a Secretary to Government of India, the Finance Secretary ranks 23rd on Indian Order of Precedence.

 Powers, responsibilities and postings

 Finance Secretary is the administrative head of the Ministry of Finance, and is the principal adviser to the Finance Minister on all matters of policy and administration within the Finance Ministry.
 The senior most Secretary among the five Secretaries of the five Departments of the Ministry of Finance, viz.
 Economic Affairs, Expenditure, Financial Services, Revenue and Investment & Public Assets Management of Ministry of Finance, is designated as Finance Secretary.

 The role of Finance Secretary is as follows: